vmware-tanzu-learning/shipkin-course/units/using-shipkin/structure/index.md

     -   `useSecurity` is a boolean field that toggles the use of basic auth when the course is deployed.
         If no value is provided it defaults to true.
-    -   `feedbackUrl` is a link to your google form for accepting feedback.
+    -   `feedbackUrl` is a link to your Google form for accepting feedback.
         See the [feedback section](../feedback) for more info.
     -   `feedbackUrlField` is the `name` attribute of the input containing the *url* field on your feedback form.